-- 1. Children previously 'cared for' are children who were 'cared for' as defined above, but immediately after being 'cared for' became subject to an adoption, child arrangements order (formerly residence order), or special guardianship order.
-A child arrangements order is as an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989 amended by Children and Families Act 2014.
+1. 'Looked after children' and children who were previously 'looked after'.
+A 'looked after child' is a child who is in the care of a local authority or being provided with accommodation by a local authority (as defined in section 22 of the Children Act 1989) at the time of making the application to school.
+Children previously 'looked after' are children who were looked after as defined above, but immediately after being 'looked after' became subject to an adoption, child arrangements, or special guardianship order.
+An adoption order is an order under section 46 of the Adoption and Children act 2002.
+A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-This includes children who appear to (in the view of Cheshire East) have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Siblings pupils with brothers or sisters, step-brothers or step-sisters, foster brother or sisters, half-brother or half-sisters, adopted brothers or adopted sisters living together as part of one household, already attending the preferred academy (in years reception through to year 6) and expected to continue at the academy in the following academy year (i.e. at the time of admission) - 3.
-Children of staff at the academy Priority will be given to children of full-time members of staff who have been employed at the academy for two or more years (at the time of application) and for new staff recruited to fill a vacant post for which there is a demonstrable skill shortage.] - 4.
-Children resident within the designated catchment area of the academy children will be classed within this criterion if they and their parents/carers are resident within the area served by the academy. - 5.
-Pupils living nearest to the academy Pupils living nearest to the school measured using the National Land and Property Gazetteer (NLPG) which measures straight line distances in miles from the address point of the place of residence to the address point of the academy.
+- 2. Siblings pupils with brothers or sisters, step-brothers or step-sisters, foster brother or sisters, half-brother or half-sisters, adopted brothers or adopted sisters living together as part of one household, already attending the preferred school (in years reception through to year 6) and expected to continue at the school in the following school year (i.e. at the time of admission) - 3.
+Children of staff at the school Priority will be given to children of full-time members of staff who have been employed at the school for two or more years (at the time of application) and for new staff recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children resident within the designated catchment area of the school children will be classed within this criterion if they and their parents/carers are resident within the area served by the school. - 5.
+Pupils living nearest to the school measured using an Ordnance Survey address-point system which measures straight line distances in miles from the address point of the place of residence to the address point of the school.